 When the baby is born, co-nursing needs to be adjusted based on your specific situation, among other things on how the gestational parent feels, how the baby is feeling, and if the baby needs extra feeding for medical reasons.
 Do take help and support from your midwife at the birthing ward about how you can handle your situation.
 If the midwife isn’t experienced in/has no knowledge about co-nursing you can mention this guide, which can also support healthcare staff.

 Both who are to nurse can have the baby skin to skin as much as possible from the time it’s born.
 Skin to skin releases nursing promoting hormones, among others oxytocin.
 Nursing and milk production is promoted by peace and quiet and the minimising of physical and mental stress, worry and pain.

-Healthcare staff at the birthing ward can easily produce a supplementary nursing system that can be used instead of a cup, by fastening a thin tube to a syringe.
-The Swedish non-profit organisation Amningshjälpen also sells this kind of simple supplementary nursing system along with a detailed instruction on how to nurse with a supplementary nursing system.
+Healthcare staff at the birthing ward can easily produce a supplemental nursing system that can be used instead of a cup, by fastening a thin tube to a syringe.
+The Swedish non-profit organisation Amningshjälpen also sells this kind of simple supplementary nursing system along with detailed instructions on how to nurse with a supplemental nursing system.